<dependency>

 If a stringified stack trace truncation takes place, it will be indicated with a

-, which by default is set to the configured truncatedStringSuffix
+suffix, which by default is set to the configured truncatedStringSuffix in

 the layout, unless explicitly provided.
 Every truncation suffix is prefixed with